Contract

 Variable ~25%

-BAF was pulled out of the base rate decades ago because fuel costs are volatile and external.
-That made it worth managing separately.
+BAF was pulled out of the base rate decades ago because fuel costs are volatile and external and were breaking contracts.

 02